rails-girls-summer-of-code/rgsoc-teams/README.md

 **Looking for your help!**

-For RSGoC we are building an app that aggregates daily status updates, commit activity and other sources into an activity stream.
+For RGSoC we are building an app that aggregates daily status updates, commit activity and other sources into an activity stream.

 Main goals are: